ssmirr/appdev-chapters/rails-foundry.md

 The very first time you use the `/github` Slack bot, it will ask you to authenticate.
 Go through the usual GitHub OAuth flow.

-By default, when you subscribe a Slack channel to a repository using the GitHub integration, it adds four listeners for four events: `issues`, `pulls`, `commits`, and `releases`.
-When any of these things occur, a message is added to the channel.
+By default, when you subscribe a Slack channel to a repository using the GitHub integration, it adds listeners for four events: `issues`, `pulls`, `commits`, and `releases`.

+When any of these events occur (i.e. a new issue is opened), a message is added to the channel.
 The integration allows you to use Slack as a centralized, customizable notification stream for certain types of GitHub events.

-In this channel, we don't want notifications for any of these four types of events, so let's unsubscribe from them:
+In the `#review-requests` channel, we don't want notifications for any of these four events, so let's unsubscribe from them:

  - `/github unsubscribe demostudent14/my-awesome-project issues`
  - `/github unsubscribe demostudent14/my-awesome-project pulls`